 CCI hires professionally trained and certified teachers with experience and expertise in their subject areas.
 All of our teachers, with the exception of our Italian language teacher, who is certified in Italy, hold Ontario Teaching Certificates and are members of the Ontario College of Teachers.

 CCI teachers are devoted to meeting student needs beyond the classroom and contribute to the extra-curricular life of the school.
 Our teachers lead guided tours to the numerous museums on our school trips and these tours are directly related to the curriculum taught in the classroom.

-Additionally, teachers also alternate supervising mandatory study hall in the evening and are available in the morning, after announcements, to assist students with their studies before classes begin.
+Additionally, teachers are also available in the morning, after announcements, to assist students with their studies before classes begin, as well as after school.
 Our teachers are very passionate about their subject and this tremendously enhances student learning.

 The overall teacher to student ratio of one to ten ensures extensive individual attention is available for each student.

 - Pamela AuCoin

 - Luigia Di Bucchianico

 - Richard Dinnen

 - Tim Knapp